Meeting Details: Melb PC Headquarters, Level 1, 479 Warrigal Rd, Moorabbin, or by Video Conference.

 MelbPC and iHelp continue the tradition of Melbourne as a unique place.
 Our group function is “Members helping Members”, whose role is to sort out Internet or General PC problems.

 This would have to be one of the best reasons for maintaining your Melbourne PC membership.

 Assistance from the SIG can be obtained in various ways.
 Basic issues may be quickly resolved using First Aid or Live Chat, more complex issues should be logged using Email iHelp, or an iHelp Support Request.

 First Aid/Live Chat – Ph (03) 9276-4088 Live Chat With Us!

 This is telephone/chat support for simple and urgent problems.
 Support is manned when iHelpers are available between 10:00am-3:00pm Weekdays & may include office or public holidays.
 If the problem cannot be resolves within 15 minutes, it is generally logged to our Support Database where an appropriate iHelper will later follow up the inquiry.
 The phone number for these inquiries is Ph (03) 9276-4088.
 Outside these hours you may leave a message with your membership details, and this will be logged for later follow up.

-The Live Chat Widget should appear at the top RH corner of this message, providing Java Script is enabled.
-A direct Chat Widget link for mobiles is app.purechat.com/w/iHelpSIG.
+The Chat Pop-Up should appear at the top RH corner of this page, providing Java Script is enabled.
+A direct Chat link for mobiles is app.purechat.com/w/iHelpSIG.